I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Check out this leading question:

 Active voice confuses many marketers and writers.
-It seems so silly to quibble about verbs.
+It seems so silly to quibble about verbs, yet it matters when speaking directly to your readers.

 However, active voice matters.